vsquicciarini/madys/docs/source/computation_run.rst

 MADYS will identify as closest model the PARSEC v1.2 grid with [Fe/H]=+0.25; the star spot parameter will be ignored because it's not currently supported by PARSEC isochrones.
 The parameter values actually used in the computation will be accessible as homonymous attributes of the ``FitParams`` instance "result".

+Introduced in v1.3.0, two dedicated keyword allow the simultaneous fit of the two components of unresolved binary systems: refer to `this page <https://madys.readthedocs.io/en/latest/binary_systems.html>`_ for additional information.

 Additional parameters can be optionally specified.
 They are meant to allow users to gauge the age range, the mass range, the computational speed, the management of photometric uncertainties and the outputs according to their needs: